anuragdeepxon/fb-feed-node/README.md

 });

 app.listen(PORT, () => console.log(`Server listening on port ${PORT}`));
+Make sure to replace your_facebook_app_id with your actual Facebook App ID.

-Create a Facebook Login URL with your Facebook App ID and the callback URL:
+In your frontend, create a Facebook Login URL that directs users to the /auth/facebook/callback route in your Express.js application:

+bash
 https://www.facebook.com/v13.0/dialog/oauth?client_id=your_facebook_app_id&redirect_uri=http://localhost:3000/auth/facebook/callback&scope=email,public_profile,user_posts
 Replace your_facebook_app_id with your actual Facebook App ID.

-Add a "Login with Facebook" button to your frontend that redirects users to the Facebook Login URL.
-After the user logs in and grants the required permissions, they will be redirected to the /auth/facebook/callback route, where the package will handle the authentication process and fetch the user data and feeds.
+After successful login and authorization, the fbAuth function will fetch user data and user posts from Facebook and return the results as a JSON object.

+Contributing
+Pull requests and issues are welcome.
+To submit a pull request:

+Fork the repository and create a new branch.
+Make changes and add tests.
+Run npm test to ensure that the tests pass.
+Submit a pull request with a description of the changes.

 License
-MIT
+This package is licensed under the MIT License.
+See the LICENSE file for more information.